 - Materials, time, and money spent in marking article is justified by its beauty, usefulness, and durability.

-Lynne had some excellent thoughts to share with you on workmanship!
-She tells it like it is, so here are her suggestions in her own words.
+Lynne also had some excellent thoughts to share regarding workmanship.
+Here are her suggestions in her own words:

 - "Keep a nice even tension throughout, but not too tight or you will have very visible holes at the corners of your stitches, and your fabric could pucker.